 For more information about Azure Backup, I highly recommend checking the free Azure Backup Deep Dive – Whitepaper.

-In this article, I will share with you how Azure Backup integrates with Azure File Sync, and then in the next blog post, I will share with you the new features and improvements that are coming for Azure Backup and Azure Files (Sync) at Microsoft Ignite 2019.
+In the first blog of this 3 part series, I will share with you how Azure Backup integrates with Azure File Sync, and then in the next blog post, I will share with you the new features and improvements that are coming for Azure Backup and Azure Files (Sync) at Microsoft Ignite 2019/2020.

 Azure Backup and Azure File Sync

 The integration between Azure Backup and Azure File Sync helps you protect your data in the cloud without worrying about on-premises backup solutions, this is the value proposition of this integration which will reduce on maintaining backup storage on-premises and minimize operational overhead.

 Azure Backup and Azure File Sync are hybrid solutions that are built on top of the Azure Platform as a Service (PaaS) and Azure Files.
 Azure Backup integration with Azure File Sync is based on Azure Storage and File Share which is one of the fundamental components when deploying Azure File Sync.

 A cloud endpoint from Azure File Sync perspective is an Azure File Share which is part of a sync group.
 The entire Azure file share syncs and an Azure file share can be a member of only one cloud endpoint.
 Therefore, an Azure file share can be a member of only one sync group at a time.
 If you add an Azure file share that has an existing set of files as a cloud endpoint to a sync group, the existing files are merged with any other files that are already on other endpoints in the sync group.

 The high-level deployment architecture of Azure Files (Sync) with multi-sites access with Azure Backup looks like in the following diagram.
 Please note that there is NO backup infrastructure to maintain.